UN: 100,000 flee after Turkish incursion in Syria | DW | 11.10.2019

 A war watchdog has said dozens of militiamen and several civilians were killed during Turkey's offensive in Syria.
 The UN has also said that 100,000 people have had to flee their homes in the border region.

-On Friday, the United Nations upped its estimate of those displaced by Turkey's incursion into northeastern Syriato 100,000.
+The United Nations on Friday upped its estimate of those displaced by Turkey's incursion into northeastern Syriato 100,000.

-Some half-million people are thought to be at risk in the two countries' border region, and the World Food Program (WFP) has warned of an impending humanitarian crisis, something Ankara has dismissed as "fabricated in order to discredit Turkey's counter-terrorism efforts."
+Some half-million people are thought to be at risk in the two countries' border region.
+The World Food Program (WFP) has warned of an impending humanitarian crisis, something Ankara has dismissed as "fabricated in order to discredit Turkey's counter-terrorism efforts."

 The provinces of al-Hassakeh and al-Raqqa are expected to be the hardest hit by the shelling.